The Role of Persian Calligraphy in Learning the Farsi Script

 Is Persian calligraphy necessary to learn the Farsi script?

-It is not mandatory, but learning Persian calligraphy greatly improves reading accuracy, handwriting, and understanding of letter connections.
+It is not mandatory, but learning Persian calligraphy significantly improves reading accuracy, handwriting quality, and understanding of letter connections.

 Which Persian calligraphy style is best for beginners?

-Naskh is usually the best starting point because it is clear, readable, and commonly used in learning materials.
+Naskh is usually the best starting point because it is clear, readable, and widely used in educational materials.

 Can I learn Persian calligraphy online?

 Yes.
-Online courses like those offered by Danaa School provide guided lessons for learning the Farsi script and Persian calligraphy.
+Online courses such as those offered by Danaa School provide guided lessons for learning the Farsi script and Persian calligraphy.